Daniel Cohn Killed in Peoria Car Accident

 How common are fatal crossover collisions in Arizona?

-According to the Arizona Department of Transportation, the state saw 1,228 traffic death in 2024.
+According to the Arizona Department of Transportation, the state saw 1,228 traffic deaths in 2024.
 Head-on and crossover collisions frequently result in severe trauma due to the combined speeds of the vehicles involved.

 Arizona wrongful death statute